bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 PARTIES:

-THE COMMUNITY: The (hereinafter "The Community").
+THE STATE: The (hereinafter "The Community").

 THE TRUST AUTHORITY: The NUPA-NG Land Trust Authority (Pre-Chartered Entity), represented by its Provisional Administrator (hereinafter "The Authority").

-### ARTICLE I: THE COMMUNITY CONSENT (THE "GREEN LIGHT")
+### ARTICLE I: THE GOVERNOR'S CONSENT (THE "GREEN LIGHT")

-**1.1 Formal Opt-In**: Pursuant to the "Community Opt-In Requirement" of the NUPA-NG framework, The Community hereby grants written consent to participate in the Cooperative Alliance.
+**1.1 Formal Opt-In**: Pursuant to the "State Opt-In Requirement" of the NUPA-NG framework, The State hereby grants written consent to participate in the Cooperative Alliance.

-**1.2 Authorization to Proceed**: The Community authorises The Architect and NUPALTA-NG to identify, survey, and secure "Option Agreements" with corporate partners for specific idle state-managed parcels under the Land Use Act 1978, no less than but not exceeding 4,000 hectares, for establishing NUPA-NG Community Land Trusts (CLTs).
+**1.2 Authorization to Proceed**: The State authorises NUPALTA-NG to identify, survey, and secure "Option Agreements" with corporate partners for specific idle state-managed parcels under the Land Use Act 1978, no less than but not exceeding 4,000 hectares, for establishing NUPA-NG Community Land Trusts (CLTs).

 ### ARTICLE II: THE RESTORATION OF LAND (THE ASSET)

 **2.1 The Licensing**: The Parties acknowledge that the core mechanism is voluntary licensing of idle state land by the Governor into the Trust.

-**2.2 Perpetual Community Licensing**: The Community supports the Perpetual Licensing Protocol—once license passes from the Governor to the CLT, it shall be privately and irrevocably held, protected against arbitrary revocation under Land Use Act provisions.
+**2.2 Perpetual Community Licensing**: The Community supports the Perpetual Licensing Protocol—once license activates from the Governor to the CLT, it shall be privately and irrevocably held, protected against arbitrary revocation under Land Use Act provisions.

-**2.3 No Threat to Existing Holdings**: This applies strictly to external idle parcels licensed to the Trust—does not affect existing community land or customary rights.
+**2.3 No Threat to Existing Holdings**: This applies strictly to external idle parcels licensed to the Trust—does not affect existing sacred ancestral sites or customary rights.

 ### ARTICLE III: SHARED GOVERNANCE (Community Trust Board)

 **3.1 The Board Mandate**
-The Community acknowledges CLTs governed by the Community Trust Board (adapted VQPV).
+The State acknowledges CLTs governed by the Community Trust Board (adapted VQPV).

 **3.2 The Community Seat**
-The Community maintains a permanent, distinct, equal voting seat on the board ("Community Sovereignty"), ensuring no land-use decision without community oversight.
+The State maintains a permanent, distinct, equal voting seat on the board ("State Sovereignty"), ensuring no land-use decision without State oversight.

 **3.3 Balance of Authority**
-- Mutual Veto Power: The Community holds ultimate authority to approve/deny leases (Strategic Veto), balanced by fiduciary/regulatory duties of other board members.
+- Mutual Veto Power: The State holds ultimate authority to approve/deny leases (Strategic Veto), balanced by fiduciary/regulatory duties of other board members.
-- Stewardship Accountability: The Community may not overrule documented safety, environmental, or labour-protection "Red Flags" raised by Fiduciary, Local Official, or verified beneficiaries.
+- Stewardship Accountability: The State may not overrule documented safety, environmental, or labour-protection "Red Flags" raised by Fiduciary, Local Community Official, or verified beneficiaries.
 - System Integrity: Balance keeps hubs bondable and prevents single-party liability.

 ### ARTICLE IV: ECONOMIC BENEFITS & REVENUE SHARING

-**4.1 Revenue Sharing**: In exchange, The Community receives guaranteed 80% direct flow of commercial lease revenue (e.g., solar, data centres), as defined in the final Charter.
+**4.1 Revenue Sharing**: In exchange, The State receives guaranteed 50% direct flow of commercial lease revenue (e.g., solar, data centres), as defined in the final Charter.

 **4.2 Corporate Option Fees**: The Community acknowledges Pre-Ignition Option Fees fund admin startup of NUPALTA-NG and land surveying—zero cost to community.

 ### ARTICLE V: EXECUTION

-**5.1 Non-Binding on Assets**: This Memorandum does not encumber community assets or funds—uses only licensed idle parcels.
+**5.1 Non-Binding on Assets**: This Memorandum does not encumber State assets or funds—uses only licensed idle parcels.

-**5.2 Immediate Effect**: On signature, The Authority may present this to Governors and corporate partners as proof of Alliance, satisfying conditions for Pre-Ignition Options.
+**5.2 Immediate Effect**: On signature, The Authority may present this to federal and corporate partners as proof of Alliance, satisfying conditions for Pre-Ignition Options.

 ### ARTICLE VI: DEFENSE AGAINST OVERREACH

-**6.1 Community Trigger**: The Community may declare "Breach of Community Trust" if state agents bypass board or interfere with 1% fee/80% rent.
+**6.1 State Trigger**: The State may declare "Breach of State Trust" if federal agents bypass board or interfere with 1% fee or 50/30/20 rent.

 **6.2 Protective Dissolution**: Declaration triggers Indivisibility Mandate—dissolves local CLT, halts activity.

-**6.3 Accountability**: Financial repercussions of dissolution (lost revenue, litigation) fall exclusively on offending office—shields Community and Architect from liability.
+**6.3 Accountability**: Financial repercussions of dissolution (lost revenue, litigation) fall exclusively on offending office—shields State and Architect from liability.

 IN WITNESS WHEREOF, the authorised representatives have signed this Memorandum.

 ** **

-Community Leader / Representative
+State Governor / Representative

 The ** **